 Travel Accessories: How to Pack for a Long Trip

 Always, always travel with a first aid kit and, equally important, make sure you know how to use everything in it!
 Trust me on this one, I’ve definitely learned this the hard way!
 Also, depending on your destination, you will likely need adapters for charging your various electronic devices.
 The outlets and voltages vary widely depending on the country, so be sure to check what adapters you might need before you go.
-Personally, I recommend buying a universal adapter (like this one) which works in almost every country.
+Personally, I recommend buying a universal adapter (this is the one I use) which works in almost every country.
 This way, you don’t need to buy a new adapter for each trip and you save space in your luggage when traveling to multiple countries!

 Travel pillows are a terrific invention, and I never go anywhere without mine.
 Although neck pillows are easy to find, my personal favorite is the Cocoon Air Core Pillow Hyperlight.
 It is shaped like a regular pillow but is inflatable, making it the perfect travel companion.
-It also has a removable cover that is soft on one side and waterproof on the other.
+It also has a removable cover that’s easy to wash and is soft on one side and waterproof on the other.
 This product is definitely one of the best travel-related purchases I’ve made!